 Lengdung has a friend who teaches leadership training conferences, and who also is running for political office.
 We visited this very nice man and his staff in his Jos office on my second day in Nigeria.
 A few days later, he and his entourage came to Jenta to visit the library for the first time.
 There were many carefully staged photographs taken, including one with lots of children and the white guy.

 But the most amazing thing about his visit was what didn’t happen.
-In the third photo below, we are all packed into the tiny and hot library.
-The politician stated the obvious and said (in essence), “Tomorrow I will come back to Jenta and we will find a three bedroom house to rent for the library.
+We were all packed into the tiny and hot library when the politician stated the obvious and said (in essence), “Tomorrow I will come back to Jenta and we will find a three bedroom house to rent for the library.
 Imagine what you could do with so much space!
 We will do this tomorrow and I will pay for it.”
 At first I was so excited for the Jenta Reads team, and I was (somewhat proudly) thinking of all the great things that were resulting from my short visit.
 But Lengdung didn’t look happy.
 He listened respectfully and said thank you, then he turned down the offer.

 Before I talk about the church, I have to mention that God arranged a wonderful connection with an American couple who have lived in Jos for 12 years.
 God used email exchanges with Bob to help me see past the bad news headlines about Nigeria and have peace about the trip.
 On a Saturday Bob took nine of us out to a long lunch filled with good food and sweet fellowship.